trabe/fredux-api-utils/README.md

 ### v2.0.1

-* Fix headers check wehn forcing Content-Type to be case insensitive
+* Fix headers check when forcing Content-Type to be case insensitive

 ### v2.0.0